-The 2022 Retirement Plan Annual Limits have been officially announced by the IRS.
-Below you will find a chart outlining the different limits on benefits and contributions for a variety of retirement plan options, along with catch-up contributions for the year 2022.
+The 2023 Retirement Plan Annual Limits have officially been announced by the IRS.
+Below you will find a chart outlining the different limits on benefits and contributions for a variety of retirement plan options, along with catch-up contributions for the 2023 year.

 Frequently Asked Questions about 401k Plans

 What is a 401k Plan?